-At the beginning of this project one our first tasks was to establish which companies were actually present at the Battle of Long Island.
-This reason for this is obvious enough: so that we do not waste too much time tracking down men in those companies that were not there and thus could not have been a part of the Maryland 400.
-As far as we know all nine of Smallwood’s regular companies were present along with three of the independent companies: Veazey’s, Hindman’s and Thomas’.Although I have mainly focused on the three above independent companies, one of the others, the third independent from Worcester county under the command of Captain John Watkins, could not escape my attention.
-The story of Captain Watkins’ ill-fated company is worth mentioning because it illustrates an aspect of the war (an indeed of all wars) that often gets retroactively glossed over by popular depictions.
+At the beginning of this project one of our first tasks was to establish which companies were actually present at the Battle of Brooklyn This reason for this is obvious enough: so that we do not waste too much time tracking down men in those companies that were not there and thus could not have been a part of the Maryland 400.
+As we have learned, all nine of Smallwood’s regular companies were present along with the Fourth, Fifth, and Seventh independent companies.Although I have mainly focused on the three above independent companies, one of the others, the third independent from Worcester county under the command of Captain John Watkins, could not escape my attention.
+The story of Captain Watkins’ ill-fated company is worth mentioning because it illustrates an aspect of the war (and indeed of all wars) that often gets glossed over by popular depictions.

-Indeed, the perceived lack of support created a sentiment among the eastern shore companies and militia that the Maryland Council of Safety favored the companies of the western shore.
-Sometimes this sentiment seemed to give way to mild resentment.
-In a letter to the Council of Safety Thomas Smith writes “Captain Veazey, as well as some other of the independent Captains on this shore, are very uneasy that they are not yet furnished with any arms or ammunition, more especially as they understand the troops on the Western-Shore are generally well armed, and provided with clothes.”2 If Captain Veazey in Kent and Queen Anne counties was having difficulty obtaining supplies, Watkins all the way down in Worcester must have found it a near insurmountable task.
-Even as late as September his company is described as being “in a very bad situation for clothes.”3 and also required blankets.3
+Indeed, the perceived lack of support created a sentiment among the Eastern Shore companies and militia that the Maryland Council of Safety favored the companies of the Western Shore.
+Sometimes this sentiment gave way to resentment.
+In a letter to the Council of Safety, Thomas Smith wrote that “Captain [Edward] Veazey, as well as some other of the independent Captains on this shore, are very uneasy that they are not yet furnished with any arms or ammunition, more especially as they understand the troops on the Western-Shore are generally well armed, and provided with clothes.”2 If Captain Veazey in Kent and Queen Anne counties was having difficulty obtaining supplies, Watkins all the way down in Worcester must have found it a near insurmountable task.
+Even as late as September his company was described as “in a very bad situation for clothes,” and also required blankets.3

 They saw no major action (if any) for the duration, yet one may think otherwise upon seeing a return for the company.
-According to a letter to the Council of Safety on September 20th only 37 of the 87 privates remained in the company.
+According to a letter to the Council of Safety on September 20 only 37 of the 87 privates remained in the company.
 The large majority of these men did not die of sickness or combat, but simply deserted.
 The author writes “Capt.
 Watkins and his men we are sorry to inform you are on very ill terms, the Capt. has beat some of them, he says he had great cause, they say he had none, some of them have said nothing shall induce them to continue in the company under Capt.
 Watkins.”
-The author goes on to state that Watkins “is addicted to Drink and his appearance at several Times we have seen him bespeaks it.”5 Nonetheless at this point the Delegates still hoped that by supplying the company adequately some of the discord could be quelled.
+The problem was that Watkins “is addicted to Drink and his appearance at several Times we have seen him bespeaks it.”4 Nonetheless at this point the Delegates still hoped that by supplying the company adequately some of the discord could be quelled.

 “Watkins sometimes assented, at others made excuses, and appeared undetermined; and to say the truth, we firmly believe that he renders himself incapable of taking proper care of his company, by drinking to excess…the men, we doubt not, have suffered from the inattention of their Captain; his removal, perhaps, would be the best method of promoting the publick service.”5

 1. Persons commissioned in the regular forces cannot serve in the convention, or hold public office.
 1775-01-02.
 American Archives Series 4 Vol. 4 Pg.
 0728.